Facts: A camper van had been sold and bought in rapid succession and Mercantile Credit obtained judgment against Frederick Wood in the High Court.

 4. Contrasting opinion to White v Chapple [1847] when a sheriff's officer went out of possession of seized goods for a very short while in order to get a drink when another bailiff entered and levied.

 5. A child cannot sign a walking-possession agreement.
-In England and Wales a Child is a person under 18.
+In England and Wales, a child is a person under 18.